Fracking: Hydraulic fracking

 Increases in seismic activity following hydraulic fracking along dormant or previously unknown faults are sometimes caused by the deep-injection disposal of fracking flowback fluid (a byproduct of hydraulically fracked wells), and produced formation brine (a byproduct of both fractured and non-fractured oil and gas wells).
 For these reasons, hydraulic fracturing is under international scrutiny, restricted in some countries, and banned altogether in others.
-The European Union is drafting regulations that would permit the controlled application of hydraulic fracturing.
+Up until 2014, the European Union was drafting regulations that would permit the controlled application of hydraulic fracturing.
+However, it has not yet established a complete regulatory framework; some member states, including France, Bulgaria and the Republic of Ireland, have banned it.

 Geology

 Mechanics

 Fracturing rocks at great depth frequently become suppressed by pressure due to the weight of the overlying rock strata and the cementation of the formation.
 This suppression process is particularly significant in "tensile" (Mode 1) fractures which require the walls of the fracture to move against this pressure.
 Fracturing occurs when effective stress is overcome by the pressure of fluids within the rock.
 The minimum principal stress becomes tensile and exceeds the tensile strength of the material.
-Fractures formed in this way are generally oriented in a plane perpendicular to the minimum principal stress, and for this reason, hydraulic fractures in wellbores can be used to determine the orientation of stresses.
+Fractures formed in this way are generally oriented in a plane perpendicular to the minimum principal stress, and, for this reason, hydraulic fractures in wellbores can be used to determine the orientation of stresses.
 In natural examples, such as dikes or vein-filled fractures, the orientations can be used to infer past states of stress.